 Mike: Well where it looks like this cycle is going right now is Major League Baseball is trying to develop multi-inning relievers.
 But, in my opinion, we’re going to get back to (starters going deeper).
 Now what’s the period of time?
 I don’t know.
-But there’s going to have to be more onus on starting pitchers going deeper just simply because you don’t have enough arms in the pen to cover that many outs on a nightly basis when you’re talking about a 162-game season.
+There’s going to have to be more onus on starting pitchers going deeper just simply because you don’t have enough arms in the pen to cover that many outs on a nightly basis when you’re talking about a 162-game season.

-MMO: Thank you very much for your time today Mr. Stanton, it was great to speak with you about your career.
+MMO: Thank you very much for your time today, Mr. Stanton.
+It was great to speak with you about your career.

-Mike: Thanks so much, appreciate it!
+Mike: Thanks so much, I appreciate it!

 Follow Mike Stanton on Twitter, @MikeStanton29